FIU’s Corporate MBA wins top spot in MBANoGMAT.com ranking.

 “We learn from each new class how to make the program better and stronger,” Burgos said. “‘Awesome’ is something we strive for every day.”

-Tags: Angel Burgos, Chapman Graduate School, CMBA, College of Business, Corporate MBA, FIU, FIU Business, Florida International University, Online, Social Media
+Tags: Angel Burgos, Chapman Graduate School, CMBA, College of Business, Corporate MBA, FIU, FIU College of Business, Florida International University, Online, Social Media

 Is this your first time here?
 Subscribe to our